ibm-cloud-docs/account/manage_resource.md

 {: #searching-cl}
 {: cli}

-You can also search across all your resources by using Lucene query syntax, with a single command by using the {{site.data.keyword.Bluemix_notm}} CLI.
+You can also search across all your resources by using Lucene query syntax, with a single command by using the {{site.data.keyword.cloud_notm}} CLI.
 The most commonly used resource attributes that you can query and retrieve are:

 `name`